New Americans in California

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in California paid $2.7 billion in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in California paid $2.2 billion in state and local taxes in 2010, including $1.8 billion in sales taxes, $152.1 million in state income taxes, and $302.8 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are integral to California’s economy as students.